gschramm/parallelproj/README.md

 ## Installation

-### (Option 1 - recommended) Installation from conda
+### (Option 1 - recommended) Installation from conda-forge

-The easiest and recommended way to install the parallelproj OpenMP and CUDA libs and all their dependencies is to get them from [our conda channel](https://anaconda.org/gschramm/parallelproj) via
+Precompiled parallelproj OpenMP and CUDA libraries and all their dependencies are available on [conda-forge](https://github.com/conda-forge/parallelproj-feedstock) for Linux, Windows and MacOS.
+You can install the libraries via
 ```
-conda install -c gschramm -c conda-forge parallelproj
+conda install -c conda-forge parallelproj
 ```

 *Remarks*:
 - *As usual, we recommend to install the libs into a separate conda virtual enviornment.*
-- *Currently, we only provide a conda package for ```linux-64```.
-If you would like to use our libs on other platforms, you have to build them from source (see next section).*
-- *Even if you do not have a CUDA GPU on your system, the compiled CUDA lib (and also the cudatoolkit) gets installed.*
+- conda auto detects where cuda is available on your system
+- if cuda is not available, only the OpenMP library will be installed
+- currently the precompiled cuda library is only available for Linux, but a Windows version should become available soon

 ### (Option 2) Building from source